toppers/hakoniwa/content/en/docs/core.md

 +++
-title = "Core Technologies"
+title = "Hakoniwa Core"
 draft = false
 weight = 40
 toc = false
 script = 'animation'
-description = "Core functions of Hakoniwa" bref = "Here are the core functions and the functional characteristics  of Hakoniwa"
+description = "Core technologies of Hakoniwa" bref = "Here are the core functions and the functional characteristics  of Hakoniwa"
 +++